Distinguished Speakers & Artists Series

 Amy Gadsden P '23, '27

-Amy Gadsden is a Penn Charter Overseer.
+Amy Gadsden is a Penn Charter Overseer and parent.
 She is the executive director of Penn Global, and previously the associate dean of Penn Law at the University of Pennsylvania.
 She has worked for the International Republican Institute as the China country director, and as an advisor on China issues for the U.S. Department of State.
 Gadsden earned a BA from Yale College and PhD from the University of Pennsylvania in Chinese Legal History.
 PC visit: Cum Laude Assembly.